Reading Console Input

 String readLine() throws IOException

-// Using BufferedReader to read characters from console
+// Example: Using BufferedReader to read lines from the console

 import java.io.*;